 - Connection Speed: Struggles with uptime and distant servers do display a noticeable lag.

 - Pricing: Freemium plans, paid subscriptions start at $9 per month or $4.08 per month billed annually

 Install and you’re prompted to sign up.
 Once you create your free account, you’re automatically connected.

 You get 2GB of free data with WindScribe, but they do their best to help you make the most of it.
 The default setting is “Cruise Control,” which doesn’t use any of your data allowance until you encounter a blocked website.
 When that happens, Windscribe flicks itself on automatically to get you access, choosing the appropriate server location to get you access.

 The custom-tailored servers for Netflix is really nice too.
 If your primary goal is to get access to different Netflix regions, definitely consider this VPN, it makes that process super easy.

 What if the website you want to view is still blocked?

 Websites like YouTube and Netflix are engaged in a kind of arms race with VPN users, many VPNs are blocked by these sites.
-If you’re doing a lot of unblocking, or you want to unblock sites that are particularly VPN-proof, these paid options are worth a look.
+If you’re doing a lot of unblocking, or you want to unblock sites that are particularly VPN-proof, go with a paid VPN.